 1. Some Imported Dietary Supplements May Harm You, and

 Many supplement problems are found in tainted products that claim to help people with a specific medical condition, like arthritis or obesity.
 Other supplements are geared towards the specific desires of people, like sexual enhancement and body building.
 Fewer supplement problems are found with general health nutritional vitamins and minerals.

 The dietary supplement industry has recently been under fire for industry failures by manufacturers to adhere to many elements of the regulations regarding testing, safety and purity.
-Two-thirds of supplement companies inspected by the FDA failed to pass the most elementary of the industry’s current Good Manufacturing Practices (cGMP) safety guidelines from 2010 through 2016.
+Two-thirds of supplement companies failed to pass the most elementary of the industry’s safety guidelines when inspected by the FDA from 2010 through 2016.
 2,3 Transgressions such as these force FDA to generate non-compliance Form 583 letters, warning letters, or enforce product recalls..